 The project is part of a research and curriculum innovation initiative, called Epistemic Insight, which is being led by the Learning about Science and Religion (LASAR) team at Canterbury Christ Church University.
-This information sheet gives some of the context of the Epistemic Insight initiative and explains what the Permeable Walls project will involve for your school, including information about the research that we will carry out as part of the project.
+This information sheet gives some context on the Epistemic Insight initiative and explains what the Permeable Walls project will involve for your school, including information about the research that we will carry out as part of the project.